mr4tt/csmic/content/misc/analytics.md

 - Postgres's default port is 5432, so use this if you have not configured another port
 - Use localhost if your Postgres is on the same server as Umami; otherwise, use the IP of the server Postgres is located on

+## :x error

+    ✓ DATABASE_URL is defined.
+    ✗ Unable to connect to the database. error Command failed with exit code 1.

 ## :x swap